Mihai Eminescu: Political views

 Due to his conservative nationalistic views, Eminescu was easily adopted as an icon by the Romanian right.

+Mihai Eminescu's preferable political system was feudalism, saying that "In reality the feudal system is the system of the greatest freedom".

 After a decade when Eminescu's works were criticized as "mystic" and "bourgeois", Romanian Communists ended by adopting Eminescu as the major Romanian poet.
 What opened the door for this thaw was the poem Împărat și proletar (Emperor and proletarian) that Eminescu wrote under the influence of the 1870–1871 events in France, and which ended in a Schopenhauerian critique of human life.
 An expurgated version only showed the stanzas that could present Eminescu as a poet interested in the fate of proletarians.

 It has also been revealed that Eminescu demanded strong anti-Jewish legislation on the German model, saying, among other things, that "the Jew does not deserve any rights anywhere in Europe because he is not working".
-This was a fairly usual stance in the cultural and literary milieu of his age.
+He also espoused strong anti-Serbian, anti-Hungarian and anti-Russian views.This was a fairly usual stance in the cultural and literary milieu of his age.